Authorized Retailers and Suppliers

 Since filament LED light bulbs became available in 2014, the market has grown substantially.
-In 2019 alone, projected sales are more than $1 billion.
-Retailers have been profiting from the unauthorized sales of this technology since it first became available, despite UC Santa Barbara’s efforts to notify infringers and establish licenses with companies in the lighting industry.
+In 2019 alone, projected sales were more than $1 billion.
+Retailers, manufacturers, and other businesses have been profiting from the unauthorized sales of this technology since it first became available, despite UC Santa Barbara’s efforts to notify infringers and establish licenses with companies in the lighting industry.

 These prior efforts, which are consistent with conventional practices in university technology transfer, have not been sufficient to address the ubiquitous and explosive infringement in this industry.
-As a result, UC Santa Barbara has opted to take more aggressive action through the initiation of these legal actions.
+As a result, UC Santa Barbara has opted to take more aggressive action through litigation.

-Our hope is that these lawsuits demonstrate the importance of respecting the rights of university patent owners.
+UC Santa Barbara’s hope is to demonstrate the importance of respecting the rights of university patent owners.
 Companies must appreciate that, when selling technology patented by a university, it is their responsibility to do so only with the proper license agreement in place.

 UC Santa Barbara remains committed to protecting its intellectual property rights and paving the way for other universities to do the same.